Raxelgrande/awesome-touhou/README.md

 ## Thanks & Contributors
 - [Maribel Hearn's Touhou Portal](https://maribelhearn.com/)

-I want to specially thank Mari for creating this amazing resource, it served as inspiration and as a source for several things in this list.
+I want to specially thank Maribel for creating this amazing resource, it served as inspiration and as a source for several things in this list.

 - [English Touhou Wiki](https://en.touhouwiki.net/wiki/Touhou_Wiki)
 - [TBH Wiki](https://thwiki.cc/%E9%A6%96%E9%A1%B5)